 - Don’t drink too much when you’re out.
 We’re all up for a drink, of course, but getting completely trashed is a good way to be unsafe.
 You might not be able to find your way home and you could be more open to bad suggestions.

 - Stash your money in different places.
 Have a few different cards, a credit card for emergencies or some euros stashed somewhere.
 If all your stuff gets stolen, you’ll be grateful to have some emergency money.

 - Stay in a social accommodation with good reviews.
 Doing your research on the hostel, hotel or guesthouse you want to stay at is going to help you stay somewhere that suits you.
 If you want to be social and make friends – good to get rid of those solo travel blues – then checking into a social hostel that’s perfect for solo travellers who want to meet people is the best idea for you.

 - Get chatting to the staff at your hostel, or even locals, for some local tips.
 This sort of advice is really helpful when you’re travelling by yourself.
 You’ll get to discover interesting areas, cool hangouts and historic gems.

 - Learn some Italian.
 English isn’t widely spoken, especially in more rural areas.
 Even a few words and phrases will help you chat with local people.

 - Try to travel as light as possible.
 It’s just not fun dragging around a load of crap, half of which you most likely won’t need anyway.
-So pack wisely.
+So pack for Italy wisely.

 Basically, Italy is a super interesting place to travel around.
 Do not feel like it’s a cop-out to visit Italy.
 Just because it’s not a ‘backpacking mecca’ or whatever, doesn’t mean you shouldn’t go there.
 It’s touristed, but it doesn’t take much to find yourself in an incredible rural village with no other English-speakers, or on a remote hike soaking up some epic views.
 Honestly?
 Italy is a stunner.